vaab/tryton-documentation/developer_guide/debugging.rst

 This is what all debugging is about:
   * Find what went wrong
-  * Find why it went wrong
+  * Understand why it went wrong

 Once the source of the problem is pinpointed, you can correct it.
 Usually, correcting a bug without knowing how it appeared will prove useless in the